HomeReviewsTelios Review – Decentralized And Secure Email Service Provider

 Open-source Nature

-The Telios email client is an open-source project with source code accessible to internet users.
-This makes Telios one of the most secured and transparent email service providers.
+The Telios email client is an open-source project with a source that is easily accessible to Internet users.
+This makes Telios one of these secure and transparent email service providers.

 Anonymous email service

-While creating a Telios account, the Telios team will require your email address for recovery purposes, making Telios a privacy-focused email service provider.
+When creating a Telios account, the Telios team will require your email address for recovery purposes, ensuring Telios is a privacy-focused email service provider.

 Support For External Email Services